SSD2015/TeamTheFank/InformalUsecase.md

 - User re-vote by go to the page of the group that user want to re-vote and then vote that group again.

 ##UC8.Scanning QR code
-- PA: User and organization
+- PA: User and team
-- First, it shows user's QR code.
-Next, User must give their QR code to the organization to scan it then scans the QR code from the organization.
+- User ask for QR code from team and insert the QR code then the team ask the user for QR code and insert it too.
+User will get an achievement of that team meaning that the user have visited that team.

 ##UC9.PIN code
-- PA: User and organization
+- PA: User and team
-- First, it shows user's PIN code.
-Next, User gives the organization the pin code then organization insert the code then user click next button and insert the group's PIN code.
+- User ask for PIN code from team and insert the PIN code then the team ask the user for PIN code and insert it too.
+User will get an achievement of that team meaning that the user have visited that team.

 ##UC10.Achievement
 - PA: User
-- Go to the achievement page to see that which group they voted or not by going to achievement page.
+- Go to the achievement page to see that which group they have visited or not by going to achievement page.